monisha888/Assignment/README.md

 A collection of beginner-to-intermediate Python practice problems covering three core data structures: **Lists**, **Dictionaries**, and **Strings**.
 Each notebook contains 10 hands-on coding questions with sample inputs/outputs, designed for interactive learning in Jupyter/Google Colab.

-> 💻🐍 Originally created as part of an interactive learning session — write your solution under each question and run it to reinforce the concept.

 ---